 There is parking on the circular drive for 5 cars.

 A gourmet open kitchen is surrounded by a screened-in porch with views of the lake and a large curved counter one can sit at to entertain the chef or serve breakfast to the kids.
 Stainless steel appliances, including a new stainless gas BBQ (with extra burners) outside on the private patio.
 Adjacent is a laundry room with front load washer and dryer.
-A small extra bar fridge sits out on the porch for cold drinks.
+A small extra bar fridge sits out on the porch for cold drinks and a Breville cappuccino machine is a new edition.

 A cathedral ceiling with new fireplace is in the main cottage with views of the lake and the passing boats.
 Games are included to play on a handsome 1950's bridge table that extends out into a games table for laying out jigsaw puzzles.
 A bookcase with books and magazines for all interests is in the living room to enjoy during your stay.